Clemens-E/obsidian-languagetool-plugin/README.md

 If you decide to self host the service, you need to change the link in the configuration accordingly.

+> ***:warning: This Plugin is in maintenance mode***
+> It does everything I want it to do, unless it breaks I do not have intentions to update it further.
+> Feel free to open Issues/Suggestions but please understand that I'm devoting my freetime to other things.
+> You are however welcome to create Pull Request and I will review/merge them and release new versions accordingly.

 ## Installation

 1. In Obsidian, under Settings / Community plugins, disable "Safe mode" (read the safety warning).